 Though they may seem daunting at first, female condoms are easy to use with a bit of practice.

-- Take the female condom carefully out of the packet so as not to rip it (don’t use your teeth or scissors, and be careful with sharp fingernails or jewellery).
+- Take the condom out of the packet carefully so you do not rip it - don’t use your teeth or scissors and be careful with sharp fingernails or jewellery.

-- Sit, squat, lie or stand in a position you find comfortable, similar to how you would insert a tampon.
-Squeeze the smaller ring at the closed end of the condom and insert it into your vagina as far as it will go, making sure that it doesn’t twist.
-The large ring at the open end of the female condom will cover the area around the vaginal opening – it is normal for this part to sit outside your body.
+- Sit, squat, lie or stand in a comfortable position, similar to how you would insert a tampon.
+Squeeze the smaller ring at the closed end of the condom and insert it into your vagina as far as it will go, making sure it doesn’t twist.
+The large ring at the open end of the female condom will cover the area around the vaginal opening – this part will sit outside your body.

-- When you have sex the penis should enter into the female condom, rather than between the condom and the side of your vagina.
-You can help guide your partner into you to ensure it goes in the right place.
+- When you have sex the penis should enter into the condom, rather than between the condom and the side of your vagina.
+You can help guide your partner to ensure it goes in the right place.

 - After sex, twist the large ring to prevent semen from leaking out and gently pull the female condom out.